 Air Spirit flutes

-These flutes are highly individual personal and concert-quality flutes made only from premium English hardwoods including oak, ash, hazel, beech, holly, yew, alder and rippled sycamore.
+These flutes range from simple starter flutes to highly individual personal and concert-quality flutes made only from premium English hardwoods including oak, ash, hazel, silver birch, cherry, beech, holly, yew, alder and rippled sycamore.
 All are shaped by hand, with lathe work to give ornate barrel shapes, grooving or refined mouth ends as required.
-There are options for inlayed end-caps (eg English walnut, ash), barrel-inlayed woods, and decoration by pyrography, painting or carving.
+There are options for inlayed end-caps (eg English walnut, ash, or exotic woods), barrel-inlayed woods, and decoration by pyrography, painting or carving.
 However, the main theme of the English series is to offer flutes where the patterning of the wood grain, its colouration and its feel provides an instrument of distinctive beauty.
 To this end all the wood for these flutes is carefully chosen and worked to show its best qualities.
 The outer finishes used on these flutes vary considerably; some are left with the barest of treatment such that the true feel of the wood is under the hands and fingers, while others are given layers of treatment with natural oils and waxes to give a highly polished sheen.
 Some of the images below enlarge into new windows if clicked.

 PLEASE NOTE: THERE ARE SEVERAL SPECIAL AIR SPIRIT FLUTES ON THE CUSTOM AND GATHERING FLUTES PAGES.